wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 incrementing it at the beginning of the read phase.
 The validation routine compares the most up-to-date timestamp of data items with the bt.
 If bt is smaller, then the validating transaction aborts, because a write has occurred between bt is obtained and the start of validation.

+This above scheme, although fairly simple to implement, demonstrates a few undesirable properties that we hope to avoid in today's multicore architecture.
+The first property is increased inter-processor traffic as a consequence of centralized global timestamp counter.
+The second property is reduced degree of parallelism, because obtaining bt at the beginning of every transaction's read phase logically forces all these reads to be performed at the exact time point when the counter is read.